-Revenues from business can support community alignment
+Backbone business: Preferably housing related, E.g. mixed market hotel or housing, but could be other.
+Run it as a "backbone business " and leveraging tool .
+Revenues produced for further housing development and to support community alignment, job pathways opportunities.
 Can be run by one organization or as a cooperative enterprise-operates as a profit business but revenues stream into community of care development rather than private pockets.

 Scope for multi-sector involvement in this initial project will pave the way for greater community alignment while providing needed resources